justinba1010/pycoin/docs/transactions.md

 * Signatures
   * Each input appends its signature of the hash(SHA256) of the unsigned serialization
 * Signed Serialization
-  * Each signature is 8 bytes in the order of the inputs
+  * Each signature is 16 bytes in the order of the inputs
+    * First 8 bytes is the r to the signature
+    * Second 8 bytes is the s to the signature
   * It is appended to the end of the serialization to make a valid tx